We Asked! A Hungry Person’s Guide to Pizza Downtown.

 What’s your most popular pizza?
 What makes it so popular?

-Bernie: The Bernardo.
+Bernie: The Bordello's Bernardo pizza for sure.
 Sweet Italian sausage, roasted red pepper, caramelized onions, mozzarella cheese and tomato sauce.
 It tastes really good, but also I think the ingredients that are on it are appealing to people when they read the menu.

 Stephen: The Soppressata.
 It's the perfect blend of everything.
 It has spicy salami, pickled fennel, and a ton of cheese.
 So it has all the fatty, all the sour, and all the spice.
 It's got everything you need in a bite of food all on a pizza.